acm-uiuc/til/_til/ruby/rerun-only-failures-with-rspec.md

+---
-# Rerun Only Failures With RSpec
+title: Rerun Only Failures With RSpec
+category: ruby
+---

 After running a big test suite, I may have a bunch of output on the screen including the results of a couple test failures.
 I like to bring the context